checklist/checklist-support/docs/account/account.md

 ![](/assets/images/account/user-export.png)

 Click on the Export button to export your data in compliance with GDPR.
 A new tab will open with all of your user data in JSON format which is an internet portable format.
-You can click Save in your browser window to keep the fild for your reference and usage.
+You can click Save in your browser window to keep the field for your reference and usage.

 Note: if you wish to export Team data such as templates and checklists, head over to [Team Import/ Export](/teams/import-export/)